 Baptisms (or Christenings) are a wonderful celebration of new life.
 In the case of infant or children's baptism we rejoice with our family members and friends in the fact that God has given us new life in the form of this beautiful baby/child.
 When we celebrate adult baptisms we celebrate in a new beginning - a conscious awareness that life's journey from here on will be open to God's guidance, wisdom and transforming power.

 The Church of England also has a wonderful website called Christenings in the Church of England.
-Please do go and have a look as it answers many of teh commonly asked questions and also provides very useful information on related topics, such as a parents guide, the role of Godparents and suggestions for suitable gifts.
+Please do go and have a look as it answers many of the commonly asked questions and also provides very useful information on related topics, such as a parents' guide, the role of Godparents and suggestions for suitable gifts.

 Baptism preparation meetings: